Laboratory and University Core Facility Research Equipment Program

-- The program is intended for individuals who have depleted all start-up funds.
-However, in some instances a small amount of residual start-up funds (generally less than 25% of the cost of the requested equipment) may remain and the eligibility of the PI in these cases will be decided on an individual basis.
+- For applications targeting equipment that will not be shared, the program is intended for individuals who have depleted all start-up funds.
+In some instances, however, a small amount of residual start-up funds (generally less than 25% of the cost of the requested equipment) may remain and the eligibility of the PI in these cases will be decided on an individual basis.

-- Does item #10 in the Application Template require individual statements of benefit if the benefits are similar?
+- Does the Justification of Need section require individual statements of benefit if the benefits are similar?

 - If the benefits are highly similar for all projects, a collective statement is acceptable.
 If some features/benefits are specifically or critically important to particular projects, this information is helpful to reviewers and brief individual statements may be beneficial.

 - Why is an infrastructure statement from the unit head now required?